Ryan Lewis

 Ryan Scott Lewis (born March 25, 1988) is an American musician and record producer based in Seattle, Washington.
 Along with producing his own album, Instrumentals, Lewis produced the recordings The VS. EP (2009), The Heist (2012), and This Unruly Mess I've Made (2016) as part of the duo Macklemore & Ryan Lewis.
-He also directed 12 Macklemore & Ryan Lewis videos.
+He is the winner of four Grammy awards.

 In 2006, Lewis befriended rapper Macklemore on Myspace and soon after became his behind-the-scenes partner, producing, recording, engineering and mixing all of the duo's music and directing the music videos for "Same Love", "Thrift Shop", "And We Danced", "Otherside (Remix)", "Can't Hold Us", "Irish Celebration", "My Oh My", "Victory Lap", "Downtown", "Brad Pitt's Cousin" and "White Walls" and designing promotional graphics.
+Lewis has also directed 12 Macklemore & Ryan Lewis videos.

 Early life

 Lewis was born in Spokane, Washington, to Julie and Scott Lewis.
 Lewis has two sisters, Teresa and Laura, four years and two years older than he is, respectively.
 At an early age, he played guitar in rock bands with his childhood best friend Ryan Sanson, and nursed a growing interest in music production around the age of 15.
 Lewis attended Ferris High School in Spokane and graduated from Roosevelt High School in Seattle.
 He graduated from the University of Washington majoring in Comparative History of Ideas.